Sacrifice (chess): Forced versus non-forced

 Another way to classify sacrifices is to distinguish between forcing and non-forcing sacrifices.
 The former type leave the opponent with no option but acceptance, typically because not doing so would leave them behind in material with no compensation.
 Non-forcing sacrifices, on the other hand, give the opponent a choice.
+These sacrifices, also known as passive sacrifices, often leave an attacked piece under attack to pursue even more active ideas.
 A common error is to not recognize when a particular sacrifice can be safely declined with no ill-effects.

 Examples

 Deflection sacrifice

-In the diagram, GM Aronian has mistakenly played 24. exd4, opening up the e-file for Black's rook.
-After Svidler played 24...
-Re1+, Aronian resigned, because Black's move forces the reply 25.Rxe1 (or 25.Qf1 Qxf1), after which White's queen is undefended and therefore lost.
+In the diagram, GM Aronian has mistakenly played 24.exd4, opening up the e-file for Black's rook.
+After Svidler played 24...Re1+, Aronian resigned, because Black's move forces the reply 25.Rxe1 (or 25.Qf1 Qxf1), after which White's queen is undefended and therefore lost.

 This particular type of sacrifice has also been called the "Hook and Ladder trick", for the white queen is precariously at the top of the "ladder", while the rook is at the bottom, supporting it.